mdekermadec/ezdb/README.md

 Class Loader
 -------

-You can tell ezdb where you stored your custom EzDB class:
+You can tell ezdb where you store your custom EzDB class:
 ```php
 $db->autoload_class_path = '/var/www/project/class';
 ```